wendiiwong/portfolio/_posts/2020-02-20-How-cpp-compilers-works.md

 ---
 #### How preprocessor resolve #include ####
-The most commonly used preprocessor directive would be _`#include`_, and I believe it is crucial for every C++ developer to know how it works.
+The most commonly used preprocessor directive would be _`#include`_, and It is crucial for every C++ developer to know how it works.

 Let's take a look at a simple _`Math.cpp`_ that add 2 numbers,